The007Programmer/Arx_Bot/README.md

 * Currency System¹
 * Error Handler³
 * Giveaway System³
-* Custom Paginated Help Command (Not the ugly orginal bot-rendered one.)³
+* Custom Help Command (Not the ugly orginal bot-rendered one.)⁴
 * A Welcoming and Leaving System³
 * Moderation Commands³
 * A Polling System³